-Study indicates nanoparticles could help pain-relieving osteoarthritis drugs last longerOctober 26th, 2011 in Arthritis & Rheumatism /
+Study indicates nanoparticles could help pain-relieving osteoarthritis drugs last longerOctober 26, 2011 in Medicine & Health / Arthritis & Rheumatism

 A novel study demonstrates that using nanoparticles to deliver osteoarthritis drugs to the knee joint could help increase the retention of the drug in the knee cavity, and therefore reduce the frequency of injections patients must receive.
 This research is being presented Oct.
 23 27 at the 2011 American Association of Pharmaceutical Scientists (AAPS) Annual Meeting and Exposition in Washington, D.C.